arrow_back

 The next step is to add a test to make sure your function continues to work.

 Task 3.
-Writing a test
+Write a test

 Here is what a test looks like for the Gopher function: